Leak Detection & Repair Specialists!

 How to Perform a Bucket Test

-Ensure your pool filled to its standard level.
+Ensure your pool is filled to its standard level.
 Utilizing a typical bucket, fill it 1 inch from the top with pool water.
-For this test, ensure no one adds water or if you have an auto fill valve, it is turned off.
+For this test, ensure no one adds water while you are performing the test, and if you have an auto fill valve, make sure it is turned off.

 Set the bucket in the pool where it is submerged to within about 5 inches from the top.

 Mark the water level inside the bucket and the water level outside the bucket.

 Wait 24 hours and then compare the inside water level to the outside water level.
 If the water level outside the bucket has dropped more than the water level inside the bucket, you likely have a pool leak and need to call a professional.
 (Again, make sure no water was added to the pool while you were performing the test)